 Zadar Or Split?
 How To Choose Between Split Vs. Zadar

 Should I go to Split or Zadar?
 Oh, that is a ubiquitous question among first-time visitors to Croatia.
 And it’s an understandable one, too.
 The country is jam-packed with superb destinations, from national parks and wine regions to photogenic coastal towns and world-class beaches.
 It’s not unlikely that you simply don’t have enough time to visit all of them, so you’ll have to choose.

-There are plenty of amazing old cities on the Dalmatian Coast alone, from Dubrovnik and Šibenik to Zadar and Split.
+There are plenty of fantastic old cities on the Dalmatian Coast alone, from Dubrovnik and Šibenik to Zadar and Split.
 It’s impossible to say which one of those beautiful places is the best, though, so we won’t even try.